luanpcarvalho93/brazilian-ecommerce-analysis/README.md

 - How is e-commerce growing over time?
 - When do customers buy the most?
 - How efficient is the delivery process?
-- What is the revenue trend?
+- How does revenue evolve over time?
--

 ## Project Overview
 This project analyzes Brazilian e-commerce data using Python.